Leveraging Medical Foundation Model Features in Graph Neural Network-Based Retrieval of Breast Histopathology Images: Introduction

 \section{Introduction}

-Breast cancer is a significant health threat to women, leading to considerable mortality worldwide~\cite{Rashmi2021}.
-It is the most commonly diagnosed cancer worldwide and represents a quarter of all cancers diagnoses in women~\cite{ARNOLD202215}.
-Female breast cancer mortality peaked in 1989 and has since decreased by 42\% by 2021, translating to the avoidance of more than 490,000 deaths~\cite{Dizon2024}.
-However, it is still one of the main causes of cancer death among women in recent years.
-For instance, according to 2018 statistics, breast cancer accounted for 15\% of all cancer-related deaths and witnessed a 24\% surge in new cases worldwide~\cite{Minarno2021}.
-While breast cancer carries a high mortality rate, early detection and diagnosis followed by appropriate treatment can help mitigate its impact~\cite{Burstein2019}.
-The urgency of early breast cancer detection has prompted innovative solutions, such as computer-aided diagnosis systems based on histological images~\cite{Tabatabaei2022}.
-This technology is a valuable tool to improve breast cancer diagnosis and ultimately can save lives~\cite{Fuster2022}.
-However, proper diagnosis based on histological images often demands a substantial workforce and experienced medical experts.
-To overcome this challenge, pathologists can benefit from referring to archived databases for complex cases to find similar examples with verified findings to minimize diagnostic errors.
+Breast cancer is a global health concern for women and has led to considerable mortality worldwide~\cite{Rashmi2021}.
+It is the most commonly diagnosed cancer and represents around 25\% of all cancers diagnoses in women~\cite{ARNOLD202215}.
+According to 2018 statistics, breast cancer accounted for 15\% of all cancer-related deaths and has increased by 24\% in recent years~\cite{Minarno2021}.
+While breast cancer causes many deaths worldwide, early detection and diagnosis, followed by appropriate treatment, can help to reduce its impact~\cite{Burstein2019}.
+The need for early detection of breast cancer has led to new solutions, such as computer-aided diagnosis systems based on histological images~\cite{Tabatabaei2022}.
+This technology is a valuable tool to improve breast cancer diagnosis and potentially can save lives~\cite{Fuster2022}.
+However, proper diagnosis based on histological images often requires a substantial workforce and experienced medical experts.
+Pathologists can benefit from referring to archived databases for complex cases to find similar examples with verified findings to minimize diagnostic errors and overcome this challenge.